 #5 API Fortress

-API Fortress is a bit of a hybrid in that it offers both a REST API and a comprehensive monitoring solution.
+API Fortress is a bit of a hybrid in that it offers both a REST API monitoring and a comprehensive monitoring solution.
 It offers a lovely UI that lets you quickly test payloads, API traffic subsets, and more.
 Using both services will provide an additional layer of assurance in terms of avoiding downtime and other difficulties.

 It will enable you to check data in real-time and share time-sensitive and vital information with your entire team, all while maintaining a data history for SLA compliance.
 SOAP, REST, XML, JSON, and a variety of other technologies are supported by API Fortress.
 With customizable cloud deployment options, sophisticated API debugging tools, and data-driven testing capabilities, API Fortress is one of the most feature-rich solutions available.